ndestates/vscode-grok4/grok-integration/README.md

 # Grok Integration for VS Code

 Bring the power of Grok AI directly into your VS Code editor!
 Chat with Grok, get code explanations, reviews, and suggestions without leaving your development environment.

-## 🚀 New in v1.5.2
+## 🚀 New in v1.5.7

 -   **🧠 Enhanced Chat Context**: Attach multiple files to your chat prompts using `#file:` for project-aware answers and multi-file code edits.
 -   **🔒 User Consent**: The extension now asks for your permission before sending file contents to the API, putting you in control.
--   **⚡ Token Limit Override**: Exceeding the token limit?
-A new dialog lets you proceed with large requests on a case-by-case basis.
+-   **⚡ Hard Token Limit**: Requests exceeding your configured token limit are blocked unless you increase the limit in settings.
--   **💡 Suggest Improvements**: A new right-click command to get quick, actionable suggestions for your selected code.
+-   **💡 Suggest Improvements**: Right-click command for actionable suggestions for your selected code.
+-   **🛡️ Security**: Secrets in file contents are now redacted before sending to xAI.
+-   **📝 Error Log Access**: View and clear the extension error log via commands.
--   **🎯 Direct & Professional AI**: The AI is now instructed to provide concise, to-the-point answers without conversational filler.
+-   **🎯 Direct & Professional AI**: The AI provides concise, to-the-point answers without conversational filler.

 ---